constructorlabs/react-cinema/README.md

 ![Screenshot](./assets/react-cinema-screenshot-ipad.png)

 ## Objective > what does it do?
 **moiew** is a movie search engine app.
 It displays search results efficiently, giving the user full details of movies quickly.
-It has a responsive layout for mobile and desktop screen sizes giving a user-freindly experience.
+It has a responsive layout for mobile and desktop screen sizes giving a user-friendly experience.

 ## Functionality > How does it work?
 + The app first captures the search input and fetches data that matches the input from the [Open Movie Database](http://www.omdbapi.com) API.